What Is the Good Student Discount?

 How to Qualify

 Qualifying is pretty simple: perform well in school.
-Insurance companies are very reasonable when it comes to expectations regarding this discount.
+Insurance companies are very reasonable when it comes to expectations regarding the good student discount.
 They don’t expect straight A grades or extra work that would burden families.
+For the most part, you only need a report card with all B grades to be eligible.

 Even so, each provider has its own program rules.
 However, they all look at student grades.
 Remember that the specific grade point averages and numerical values will vary depending on the company.
 Here’s a short list of what most carriers require:

 • Age 16 to 24.
 The discount is typically only for people that are college- or high school-aged.
-If you’re a college student over the age of 24, chances are you might not qualify.
+If you’re enrolled in college and are over the age of 24, chances are you might not qualify.

 • Maintain a “B” average.
 A “B” average is the constant among most insurers to qualify.
 According to the College Board, a “B” average is equal to about a 3.0 GPA.

 • Be a full-time student.
-Typically, you must be a full-time student to be eligible.
+Typically, you must attend school full-time to be eligible.

 Required Proof of Eligibility